-Ryan makes his home with his father.
-Carrying water, teaching others and sewing are his household duties.
+Ryan lives with his father.
+He is responsible for carrying water, teaching others and sewing.
 His father is employed as a laborer.
 There are 2 children in the family.

 As part of Compassion's ministry, Ryan participates in church activities, youth group and camp.
 He is also in college where his performance is average.
 Playing a musical instrument, ping pong and basketball are his favorite activities.

 Your love and support will help Ryan to receive the assistance he needs to develop his potential.
 Please pray for him.